EquiticeDaRandomBoi/celeste-wasm/how.md

 - Copy the original method’s IL bytecode into a new controlled method with modifications
 - Call MethodBase.GetFunctionPointer() or "thunk" the runtime to retrieve pointers to the executable regions in memory that the jit code is held in
 - Ask the OS kernel to disable write protection on the pages of memory where the jitted code is
-- [Writes the bytes for a long jmp](https://github.com/MonoMod/MonoMod/blob/reorganize/src/MonoMod.Core/Platforms/Architectures/x86\_64Arch.cs\#L266  ) (`0xFF 0x25 + pointer`) into the start of the function to redirect the control flow back into MonoMod.
+- [Write the bytes for a long jmp](https://github.com/MonoMod/MonoMod/blob/reorganize/src/MonoMod.Core/Platforms/Architectures/x86_64Arch.cs#L266  ) (`0xFF 0x25 + pointer`) into the start of the function to redirect the control flow back into MonoMod.
 - Force the JIT code for the new modified method to generate and move the control flow there.

 This works because on desktop, all functions run through the CoreCLR JIT before they're executed, so all functions are guaranteed to have corresponding native code regions before they're even executed.